 - Train workers on proper ergonomics and lifting techniques.

-- Keep aisles and pathways clear of materials and debris, and ensure that all emergency exits are clearly marked and unobstructed.
+- Keep aisles and pathways clear of materials and debris.
+It's also important to ensure that all emergency exits are clearly marked and unobstructed.

 - Make sure chemicals or other hazardous substances are stored safely, securely and away from high-traffic areas.